18 December 2017

-Please read the following information carefully – only some New Zealand citizens will be entitled to HELP loans from the 1 January 2016.
+Please read the following information carefully – only some New Zealand citizens became eligible for HELP loans from the 1 January 2016.

 In November 2015 the Australian Government made changes to the Higher Education Loan Programme (HELP) scheme to allow young Special Category Visa (SCV) New Zealand citizens, who meet certain eligibility criteria, to access HELP loans from 1 January 2016.